 A Brief Overview of the Life and Times of Stephen Hawking

-Stephen Hawking was born on January 8, 1942 in Oxford, England, the son of Frank Hawking, who was a research scientist in the field of biology, and Isobel Hawking.
-They moved from London to Oxford to avoid the blitz during the Second World War, when Stephen was still a toddler.
+Stephen Hawking was born on January 8, 1942 in Oxford, England, to Frank Hawking, a research scientist in the field of biology, and Isobel Hawking.
+When Stephen was still a toddler, the family moved from London to Oxford to avoid the blitz during the Second World War.

 Stephen Hawking's first love was mathematics.
-Though he was an indifferent and bored student, a math teacher, Dikran Tahta, inspired him with a true love of higher mathematics.
-All of his teachers said that he was an indifferent student because he was not involved or challenged by the ordinary coursework.
-Those same teachers also recognized Stephen's immense talent for thinking outside the box.
-Mathematics gave him a tool to express complicated and abstract thoughts that appeared to come naturally to him.
-Although far from the the archetype of a perfect student, he was miles ahead of us all, in his thoughts.
+Though he was an indifferent and bored student, a math teacher by the name of Dikran Tahta inspired him with a true love for higher mathematics.
+Many of his teachers complained that he was not involved or challenged by ordinary coursework, but those same teachers also recognized Stephen's immense talent for thinking outside the box.
+Mathematics gave him a medium through which to express complicated and abstract thoughts that appeared to come naturally to him.
+Although far from the the archetype of a perfect student, he was miles ahead of his peers in his creative way of thinking.

-His father wanted Stephen Hawking to attend University College at Oxford; it had no mathematics chair or fellow; Stephen then majored in physics, instead.
-He received a Bachelor's Degree from Oxford in 1962, at the age of twenty.
-He then went to Cambridge for graduate studies in physics.
-At this time, shortly after his arrival in Cambridge, he was diagnosed with ALS (amyotrophic lateral sclerosis), a disease which causes the gradual deterioration of the motor neurons.
-Since there is no cure or treatment for ALS, most who suffer from the condition don't survive it past 10 years after diagnosis.
-Stephen Hawking recently passed his 70th birthday, having battled this terribly debilitating illness for 56 years until his death in 2018 at age 76.
+Hawking's father wanted him to attend University College at Oxford, but because the college had no mathematics chair or fellow, he majored in physics instead.
+In 1962, Hawking received a bachelor's degree from Oxford at the age of twenty.
+He then went to Cambridge for his graduate studies in physics.
+Shortly after his arrival there, he was diagnosed with ALS (amyotrophic lateral sclerosis), a disease which causes the gradual deterioration of the motor neurons.
+Since there is no cure or treatment for ALS, most who suffer from the condition don't survive more than 10 years after being diagnosed.
+Despite the odds, Hawking battled the terribly debilitating illness for 56 years until his death in 2018 at age 76.

-They remained married for 25 years, and had three children (Robert, Lucy and Timothy).
-Jane helped care for Stephen and assisted him to overcome his illness.
-Divorced in 1990, Stephen remarried in 1995, to his personal care assistant Elaine Mason.
-They divorced after eleven years of marriage, in 2006, and there was quite a scandal, in that Elaine was accused of abusing Stephen.
+The two remained married for 25 years and had three children: Robert, Lucy and Timothy.
+Jane helped care for Hawking and assisted him in overcoming his illness until their divorced in 1990.
+Hawking then remarried, this time to his personal care assistant Elaine Mason, in 1995.
+They divorced after 11 years of marriage in 2006, an event which stirred up controversy when reports emerged that Elaine was abusing Hawking.

 Stephen Hawking's main contributions to the field of physics and cosmology lie in the studies of: